 When planning the consolidation of GHG data, it is important to distinguish between GHG accounting and GHG reporting.
-GHG accounting concerns the development of GHG inventories -- that is, the consolidation of GHG emissions from operations for which an organization is responsible and linking the data to specific operations, sites, geographic locations, processes, and owners.
+GHG accounting concerns the recognition and consolidation of GHG emissions from operations for which an organization is responsible and linking the data to specific operations, sites, geographic locations, processes, and owners.
 GHG reporting, on the other hand, concerns the presentation of GHG data in formats tailored to the needs of various reporting uses and users.

-An organization must consider its reporting objectives carefully before designing its GHG accounting and reporting systems.
-For instance, achieving emissions reductions frequently depends on an understanding of GHG emissions at a finely disaggregated level, so GHG reports would need to be sufficiently detailed to allow the identification of emission reduction opportunities.
-In addition, public organizations may have several goals for GHG reporting, e.g., regulation-based reporting requirements, demonstrating leadership or responsibility for the public interest, or emissions trading programs (see Chapter 2).
-Therefore, it is important to ensure that GHG accounting systems are capable of meeting a range of reporting requirements.
+Public organizations may have several goals for GHG reporting, e.g., regulationbased reporting requirements, demonstrating leadership or responsibility for the public interest, or emissions trading programs (see Chapter 2).
+In developing a GHG accounting system, a fundamental consideration is to ensure that the system is capable of meeting a range of reporting requirements.
 Ensuring that data are collected and recorded at a sufficiently disaggregated level, and capable of being consolidated in various forms will provide organizations with maximum flexibility to meet a range of reporting requirements.